microsoft/r-server-hospital-length-of-stay/R/Readme.md

 -------------------------

 In this step, we split the data into a training set and a testing set.
 The user has to specify a splitting percentage.
 For example, if the splitting percentage is 70, 70% of the data will be put in the training set, while the other 30% will be assigned to the testing set.
 The eid that will end in the training set, are stored in the table “Train_Id”.
-Then we train a classification Random Forest (RF) or a classification Gradient Boosted Trees (GBT) on the training set.
-The trained models are uploaded to SQL if needed later.
+Then we train a classification Random Forest (RF) on the training set.
+The trained model is uploaded to SQL if needed later.
+The model performs a stratified sampling in order to deal with class imbalance.
-Finally, we score the two trained models on the testing set, and then compute multi-class performance metrics.
+Finally, we score the trained model on the testing set, and then compute multi-class performance metrics.

 Input: